 Facebook text post

 This is the most basic type of Facebook post.
-A text-only post can’t direct people to your website or drive conversions, but it can be used to spark engagement within Facebook itself.
-Asking a question can be a great way to get followers involved, like author and speaker Brian Tracy did in this text post:
+A text-only post can’t direct people to your website or drive conversions, but it can be used to spark engagement on your Page.
+Asking a question can be a great way to get people involved, like author and speaker Brian Tracy did in this text post:

 Facebook photo post

-Like a text post, a photo post is designed to build awareness or spark engagement within Facebook rather than supporting other business goals.
+Like a text post, a photo post is designed to build awareness or spark engagement, rather than supporting other business goals.
 And on that front, photo posts have plenty to offer.
 A study published in the journal Management Science found that adding photos to your posts significantly boosts the number of both Likes and comments.

-Also keep in mind that the “photo” in your photo post doesn’t really have to be a photo at all.
-It could be any kind of image, like an infographic, an illustration, or any other type of visual content, such as this illustration shared on the Hootsuite Facebook Page:
+Also keep in mind that the “photo” in your post doesn’t have to be a photo at all.
+It could be any kind of image, like an infographic, illustration, or any other visual.

 Facebook video post

-A short video post can be very compelling if your product has strong visual appeal.
-Since videos start to play automatically in the viewer’s News Feed, even a video that’s only a few seconds long can be a great way to catch someone’s eye.
+A short video post can be compelling if your product has strong visual appeal.
+Since videos start to play automatically in the News Feed, even a clip that’s only a few seconds long can be a great way to catch someone’s eye.
 What ice cream lover wouldn’t pause for a moment over this video from Haagen-Dazs?

-Longer video posts have emerged as a form of highly shareable social content that can rack up thousands—or even millions—of views.
+Longer video posts have emerged as a form of shareable content that can rack up thousands—or even millions—of views.
 Buzzfeed’s Tasty recipe videos are a prime example:

-With people now watching 100 million hours of video on Facebook every single day, it’s clear that video posts can be an important way to connect with followers.
-Check out our 4 key ingredients of a perfect social video to get the most out of your Facebook video posts.
+People now watch 100 million hours of video on Facebook every day.
+It’s clear that video posts can be an important way to connect with followers.
+Check out our four key ingredients of a perfect social video to get the most out of your Facebook video posts.

 Facebook Live video

 Facebook Live video is, not surprisingly, video broadcast live on Facebook.
-It can be a great way to interact with followers, or give them a behind-the-scenes look at your company, your product, or some of the key personalities involved with your brand.
-It’s also a great format to share announcements in real time, like this announcement of the Game of Thrones Live Concert Experience tour:
+It can be a great way to interact with followers, or give them a behind-the-scenes look at your company, your product, or the personalities behind your brand.
+It’s also a great format to share announcements in real time, like this announcement of the Game of Thrones Live Concert Experience tour.